 Sponsor and status

-This bill was introduced on September 25, 1992, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 25, 1992, in a previous session of Congress, but it did not receive a vote.

 Representative for Washington's 1st congressional district